Organic Growth Meaning

 #2 – Drives Inorganic Growth

-Organic growth provides the companies the resources to achieve growth through M&A. It acts like a platform that is used for inorganic growth because even the target companies would want to merge into bigger brands only if they see some benefit out of it.
+Organic growth provides the companies the resources to achieve growth through M&A. It acts like a platform that is used for inorganic growth because even the target companies would want to merge into more prominent brands only if they see some benefit out of it.
 Mergers imply that both the companies exist but under the same umbrella.
-Therefore Target companies would not want to involve themselves in a merger which doesn’t lead to any synergies.
+Therefore Target companies would not want to involve themselves in a merger, which doesn’t lead to any synergies.